lukezhang01/Olfactory-Device/README.md

 Improving autodetection so it is able to filter out noise more effectively (for the large Xiema only) I plan to ask Adi for further guidance in using the photutils and DAOStarfinder libraries Are there additional plots I should generate?
-Rei told me that his contract ended at the end of July.
-Are there any tasks I should do with the actual optical device without Rei?

-Confirm Flux, signal to noise ratio calculation
-Get autodetection working

 Number of pixels inside aperture
 Show mask of the aperture